 Despite not being a federal holiday, October 31st is almost sacred in the United States.
 But, if you’re one of the millions of Americans who cling to their distant ancestry DNA test results, then you’ve probably asked yourself if they celebrate Halloween in other parts of the world, like England.

 So if you were getting worried that you wouldn’t be able to enjoy your Halloween cocktails and fun-sized candy bars on your upcoming semester abroad, you can rest easy.
 Your English Halloween might not look exactly like your one at home, but it’ll be fun all the same.

 Major Differences in American and English Halloween Celebrations

 Although parts of the United Kingdom have started celebrating America's favorite spooky holiday, the Brits have yet to really catch the Halloween fever.
-America's cultural domination of digital media like television shows, films, and social media marketing has helped spread the holiday through the Queen's land faster than ever before.
-But, for all of the increased number of people carving pumpkins and dressing up, there are some things about America's favorite holiday that've gotten lost in translation.
+America's cultural domination of digital media like television shows, films, and social media marketing has helped spread the holiday through the King's land faster than ever before.
+But for all the increased number of people carving pumpkins and dressing up, there are some things about America's favorite holiday that've gotten lost in translation.

 In England, They Celebrate Guy Fawkes Night